Home » Crochet » Easy Crochet Summer Top | Free pattern

 Jera’s Jamboree receives payments for affiliate advertising.
 This is at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 As a Cratejoy affiliate I earn if you click on a link and shop from my link.
 Please see my disclosure policy for more information.

-If you can chain and work double crochet (US single crochet) and treble crochet stitches (US double crochet) you’ll be able to follow this pattern.
+If you can chain and work single crochet and double crochet you’ll be able to follow this pattern.

 Don’t let the filet crochet put you off.
 Created by double crochet and chains in repetitive blocks, you’ll have your top made in no time.